DDAProducciones/onlyfans-content-downloader/README.md

 ## Features
 - Bulk download all the photos, videos, archives from your OnlyFans-subscription(s).
-- Can be easily configured to only download certain media types or files from the content-creator.
+- Can be easily configured to only download certain media- types or files from the content-creator.
 - Can be easily configured to only download recent/new uploads from the content-creator.
 - Effectively and efficiently downloads the user's content by only downloading media files that you don't have yet.
-- Automatically creates a nicely structured and categorized download folder.
+- Automatically creates a nicely structured and categorized download-folder named 'subscriptions'.
-- Can download user's avatar and header image/photo in raw resolution.
+- Downloads the user's avatar and header image/photo in raw resolution.
-- Downloads differently from alternative OnlyFans-content scrapers/downloaders by simulating an actual user.
+- Downloads differently from alternative OnlyFans-content scrapers/downloaders, by simulating an actual user.
 - Almost no maintenance required unlike other scrapers, because of the unique way that the content is scraped.
 - Less dependencies required in comparison to other scrapers.
 - Less code than alternative scrapers.
 - No cookie, session, login or other information required unlike other scrapers.
 - Easy to use, easy to set up, and user-friendly.
 - Intelligent.
 Dynamically executes code-blocks based on the page state instead of a static download order.
 It takes the most effecient route to download the media files based on where the code is executed from.
-- Shows progression in both the frontend and back-end.
+- Shows you the download progression in both the frontend and back-end.
-- Shows how many media files are hidden/locked.
+- Shows how many media files are hidden/locked from you.

 ## Dependencies
 1. [Python](https://www.python.org/downloads/)